chung-leong/react-seq/examples/media-cap/README.md

         } else ...
 ```

 Okay, we have recorded something.
-The first thing we do is turn off the volume monitoring, since showing the input
+The first thing we do is turn off volume monitoring, as showing the input
 from the mic doesn't make sense while the user is playing back the clip.
 At this stage, we're waiting for the user
 to either accept the result, which would result in the component being unmounted and a shutdown of the generator, or
 request a do-over.
-In the latter case, we clear the `capturedX` variables, reenable volume monitoring, and set the
+In the latter case, we clear the `captured___` variables, reenable volume monitoring, and set the
 status to "previewing" once again--provided we still have the live stream.
 The user could potentially have unplugged
-the camera while reviewing the video, leading us to the "acquiring" stage once again.
+the camera while reviewing the video, requiring a trip to the "acquiring" stage.
 We also need to rescan the list
 of available devices, as we have been ignoring `eventual.deviceChange` in the prior stages.

 ## Status: "denied" ([line 399](./src/media-cap.js#L399))